-- (1) Any one of French 21, 20S, 20N, 30S, 30N, 31, 31A, 31B, 31C, French Language Arts 20 or 30, Français 20 or 30, and Langue et Littérature 20 or 30, are considered to be equivalent to French 30 for admission purposes.
-In the case of French Language Arts 30, Français 30, Langue et Littérature 30, and French 31A, 31B, and 31C, advanced placement may be granted upon application. - (2) German 30 or 31, Italian 30, Latin 30, Spanish 30, Ukrainian 30, Ukrainian Language Arts 20 or 30, meet the Language other than English requirement.
-The locally developed courses Arabic 35, Hungarian 35, Swedish 35, Greek 35, German Literature 35, Polish 35, Spanish 35, Čree 35, Chinese 35, Japanese 35, Hebrew 35, Portuguese 35, Russian 35, Lithuanian 35, and American Sign Language 35, may also be used to meet the Language other than English requirement; however, applicants presenting one of these courses as their Language other than English requirement may be required to complete a proficiency test administered by the University before the course will be accepted for admission purposes. - (3) Applicants wishing to present a language other than one of those presented at the Grade 12 level in Alberta should contact the Admissions Division, Office of the Registrar. - (4) Students seeking admission to the Physical Therapy program may present two of the first six Group D subjects in place of a Group A subject, provided Social Studies 30 is not also presented. - (5) Equivalents of Music 30 or 31: Conservatory Canada, Grade 8 Practical and Grade 4 Theory; Royal Conservatory of Music of Toronto, Grade 8 Practical, Grade 2 Theory, and Grade 3 Harmony.
-Documents must be presented to the Alberta Learning for evaluation. - (6) The above-listed Grade 12 subjects are based on the Alberta Learning curriculum and nomenclature.
-Prospective students from other provinces and territories should request out-of-province equivalencies from the Student Access Centre, Office of the Registrar, University of Alberta. - (7) The following Group D Practical Arts courses will also be accepted: Accounting 30; Food Studies 30; Basic Business 30; Industrial Education 30A, B, C, D; Business Education 30; Law 30; Clothing and Textiles 30; Personal Living Skills 30; and selected courses in Vocational Education 32.
+- (1) Any one of French 21, 20S, 20N, 30S, 30N, 31, 31A, 31B, 31C, French Language Arts 20 or 30, Français 20 or 30, and Language et Littérature 20 or 30, are considered to be equivalent to French 30 for admission purposes.
+In the case of French Language Arts 30, Français 30, Langua et Littérature 30, and French 31A, 31B, and 31C, advanced placement may be granted upon application. - (2) German 30 or 31, Italian 30, Latin 30, Spanish 30, Ukrainian 30, Ukrainian Language Arts 20 or 30, meet the language other than English requirement.
+The locally developed courses Arabic 35, Hungarian 35, Swedish 35, Gerek 35, German Literature 35, Polish 35, Spanish 35, Cree 35, Chinese 35, Japanese 35, Hebrew 35, Portuguese 35, Russian 35, and Lithuanian 35, may also be used to meet the language other than English requirement; however, applicants presenting one of these courses as their language other than English requirement may be required to complete a proficiency test administered by the University before the course will be accepted for admission purposes. - (3) Applicants wishing to present a language other than one of those presented at the Grade 12 level in Alberta should contact the Admissions Division, Office of the Registrar. - (4) Students seeking admission to the Physical Therapy program may present two of the first six Group D subjects in place of a Group A subject, provided - Social Studies 30 is not also presented.

+(5) Equivalents of Music 30 or 31: Western Board of Music, Grade 8 Practical and Grade 4 Theory, Royal Conservatory of Music of Toronto, Grade 8 Practical, Grade 2 Theory, and Grade 3 Harmony.
+Documents must be presented to the Alberta Department of Education for evaluation. - (6) The above-listed Grade 12 subjects are based on the Alberta Department of Education curriculum and nomenclature.
+Prospective students from other provinces and territories should request out-of-province equivalencies from the Student Access Centre, Office of the Registrar, University of Alberta, subjects.
+Due to space limits in our undergraduate programs, preference is given to applicants with the best qualifications.